Coneriys/apache4/docs/content/reference/routing-configuration/tcp/router/rules-and-priority.md

 The priority is directly equal to the length of the rule, and so the longest length has the highest priority.
 A value of `0` for the priority is ignored: `priority: 0` means that the default rules length sorting is used.

-Traefik reserves a range of priorities for its internal routers, the maximum user-defined router priority value is:
+apache4 reserves a range of priorities for its internal routers, the maximum user-defined router priority value is:

 - `(MaxInt32 - 1000)` for 32-bit platforms,
 - `(MaxInt64 - 1000)` for 64-bit platforms.